vulncrate/private-vpn-server/README.md

 # VPN-Server
-Private VPN Server using Terraform and OpenSSH
+Private VPN Server using Terraform, OpenSSH and DigitalOcean.